untillpro/scm4j/scm4j-deployer-engine/README.md

   - Old version is stopped
   - If `stop` fails all components are `disabled` and `REBOOT_NEEDED` is returned
   - Old version uninstalled
-- New version is installed
+- New version is installedq

 # Self-upgrade